gokulkrishh/generator-html-boilerplate/README.md

 html-boilerplate
 =================

-A simple boilerplate to start building a site
+A simple boilerplate to start building a site.